wangenau/eminus/tests/dft_calculations/README.md

 Test total energies for a small set of systems for spin-paired and spin-polarized DFT calculations for different functionals.

 The geometries used are experimental data taken from [CCCBDB](https://cccbdb.nist.gov/introx.asp).
-The exact origin is stated inside the xyz files.
+The exact origin is stated inside the XYZ files.

 The reference data can be created with the Julia package [PWDFT.jl](https://github.com/f-fathurrahman/PWDFT.jl) for the VWN calculations using